 The United Nations High Commissioner for Refugees (UNHCR) has provided numerous interpretive instruments in recent years that recognize the unique security needs of lesbian, gay, bisexual, transgender, and intersex (LGBTI) people.
 Here, we attempt to understand UNHCR's perspectives on the study of LGBTI claims and the specific problems that which arise as a result of such claims, as well as offer guidance on how to apply these perspectives in assisting asylum seekers.

 Emotional, affectionate, and sexual attraction toward persons of the same or different genders, or more than one gender, is referred to as sexual orientation.
 The LGBTQI group encompasses a diverse range of individuals who have feelings or desire towards people of the same gender or both genders.
-It is an individual’s personal decision.
+It is an individual’s personal decision and feeling.
 Many social agents, on the other hand, exert power over popular opinion as well as a country's rules and laws.

-The Supreme Court of India struck down sections of Section 377 of the Indian Penal Code (IPC) in the landmark case of Navtej Singh Johar v.
+The Supreme Court of India struck down Section 377 of the Indian Penal Code (IPC) in the landmark case of Navtej Singh Johar v.
 Union of India.
 Prior to the 2018 judgement, India was one of the countries where homosexual sex between consenting adults was illegal.

 LGBTQI people have long been subjected to various forms of marginalisation, abuse, and discrimination.
 Unfortunately, homosexuality and/or homosexual conduct are still illegal in as many as 75 countries.
 Thirteen of the 75 nations use the death penalty to punish those who break certain inhumane laws.
 When these persecutions are backed up by state legislation, these people have no choice but to flee their homeland.

-Does LGBTQi come under the definition of a “social group, political opinion or religion?”
+Does LGBTQI come under the definition of a social group, political opinion or religion?

-Principle of “well-founded fear of being persecuted”
+Principle of well-founded fear of being persecuted

 When determining whether or not to grant asylum based on an individual's sexuality, one of the most important factors to consider is whether or not the person has "well-founded fear."
 The word "persecution" does not have a specified definition in international law or in any convention.
 It varies depending on the case's context.
 However, it is more likely to include abuses of human rights, posing a threat to democracy or life.
 Persecution does not require that the crime or damage be perpetrated by the state.
 Persecution may also come from non-state actors, such as the general public.